 The Immigrant Integration Lab (IIL) is an applied research lab exploring the intersection of social work, social policy, and immigrant inclusion.
 IIL is committed to social justice, working toward the well-being of immigrants by pursuing a rigorous academic approach that seeks to understand the appropriate services and delivery systems that lead to full social, civic, and economic integration of the foreign born in the United States.
 Dr. Westy Egmont leads the lab team.

-Boston College Graduate School of Social Work is committed to human needs and human rights.
+Boston College School of Social Work is committed to human needs and human rights.
 The migratory nature of the world has huge implications for delivering care and creating well-being.
 Immigrants are at once both the concern of social work and the actors who provide new initiatives and new solutions.
 Understanding the complex interaction of various populations is vital to social welfare and the creation of a just and well functioning society.

 With more than 40 million foreign born residents, the U.S. addresses both the continuing work of nation building and fostering social cohesion.
 Social workers, like teachers, are the front line of interactivity with the newcomer population.
 Displaced and vulnerable populations call for a skilled and insightful workforce to accompany them on their journey.